 Why do leaves change color in the fall?

 You might know that leaves have a green pigment inside them called chlorophyll that traps the sunlight leaves use to produce food for the tree.
-In preparation for winter, trees seal off leaves and stops producing chlorophyll, leaving only the other pigments to be seen.
-The yellow and orange pigments are present year round but are only seen after the chlorophyll has faded away.
+In preparation for winter, trees seal off leaves and stop producing chlorophyll, leaving only the other pigments to be seen.
+The yellow and orange pigments are present year-round but are only seen after the chlorophyll has faded away.
 The red and purple pigments are only produced in late summer.

 The autumnal equinox is coming.
 And I can’t wait!